tech10/ctxhelper/README.md

 }
 ```

+# OnDoneWithCancel

+This operates exactly as OnDone does in the example above, but it will return a context.CancelFunc for individually canceling that specific goroutine.
+This will result in that specific function not executing when the context is canceled.
+See package documentation for a full example of how this works.

 # Future additions

 There may be other helper functions added in the future, though they will not all be documented here.
 See the [docs for this package](https://pkg.go.dev/github.com/tech10/ctxhelper) for full documentation.